codedragon/code_reviews/README.md

 To see my slides:
 https://codedragon.github.io/bughunting/#/

+To see changes push to gh-pages git push origin gh-pages

 ## Instructions for creating a slide presentation
 (copied from the original website from here down)